translate/pootle/docs/server/commands.rst

 collectstatic
 ^^^^^^^^^^^^^

-Running the Django admin :ref:`django:staticfiles#collectstatic` command finds and extracts static content such as images, CSS and JavaScript files used by the Pootle server, so that they can be served separately from a static webserver.
+Running the Django admin :djadmin:`django:collectstatic` command finds and extracts static content such as images, CSS and JavaScript files used by the Pootle server, so that they can be served separately from a static webserver.
 Typically, this is run with the `--clear --noinput` options, to